hyperledger/indy-node/docs/source/ci-cd.md

 ## Continuous Delivery

-- CD part of the pipeline is defined in `.github/workflows/publishRelease.yaml` & `.github/workflows/PR.yaml` file.
+- CD part of the pipeline is defined in `.github/workflows/tag.yaml`, `.github/workflows/releasepr.yaml`, and `.github/workflows/publishRelease.yaml` file.
 - CD part is run via GitHubActions issuing and uploading new builds.

 #### Builds